Julius Adams

-Julius Adams (April 26, 1948 – March 24, 2016) was an American professional football player who spent his entire career as a defensive lineman for the New England Patriots in the National Football League (NFL).
+Julius Thomas Adams Jr. (April 26, 1948 – March 24, 2016) was an American professional football player who spent his entire career as a defensive lineman for the New England Patriots in the National Football League (NFL).
 He played college football for the Texas Southern Tigers.
-Adams was selected by the Patriots in the second round of the 1971 NFL Draft.
+Adams was selected by the Patriots in the second round of the 1971 NFL draft.
 He was selected to the Pro Bowl in 1980.

 College career

 Adams was a four-year starter at Texas Southern where he was twice tabbed All-conference in 1968 and 1970.
 He played in the College Football All-Star game in Chicago prior to his rookie season in the NFL.

 Professional career

-Adams was drafted in the 2nd round of the 1971 NFL Draft.
+Adams was drafted in the second round of the 1971 NFL draft with the 27th overall pick.
 He started as a rookie and was chosen to the UPI All-Rookie team in 1971.
 He was Patriots' leading sacker with 7.5 in 1974 and was named as one of the NFL's top defensive linemen by Pro QB Magazine.
 The following year, he missed five games due to a foot injury.
 Adams was the team's top tackler at 47 among the defensive linemen in 1976, and also had six sacks and 12 quarterback pressures.
 He started 14 games in 1977 and had 9.5 sacks.
 That season, he ended with 43 tackles.

 After missing all but the season opener of the 1978 season with a shoulder injury, he returned in 1979 to play all 16 games.
 His six quarterback sacks played a vital part in the Patriots' NFL leading total of 57 quarterback sacks.
 He also had 49 tackles, 13 quarterback pressures and a fumble recovery.
 In 1980, he made his first and only Pro Bowl appearance and earned that honor with 59 tackles and led the team with nine sacks and finished second on the team in 1980 with 13 quarterback pressures.
 In 1981, he was eighth on the team in tackles with 54 stops and 30 assists and his outstanding play and leadership enabled him to win the Jim Lee Hunt Memorial Award, given to the most outstanding Patriot lineman.
-In 1982, he finished second among Patriots' defensive linemen on the tackle chart with 45 and he also made one of the biggest plays of his career that season when he blocked a Uwe von Schamann field goal attempt in the Patriots 3-0 win over Miami (12-12-82).
+In 1982, he finished second among Patriots' defensive linemen on the tackle chart with 45 and he also made one of the biggest plays of his career that season when he blocked a Uwe von Schamann field goal attempt in the Patriots 3–0 win over Miami (12–12–82).